adiexpress/orionmk1/README.md

    - chat: A chat feature used when the user just wants a buddy to talk to or to ask general questions
    - where is: gives the location/coordinates of an object that must be specified by the user
 5. User requests which ever command they require in their work and Orion parses it and fulfills the command

+## Voice Commands

+ORION has a plethora of preset commands:<br>

+"Hey Jarvis, grab my phone"<br>
+"Hey Jarvis, put it in the bin"<br>
+"Hey Jarvis, "What do you see"<br>
+etc..

 ## Firmware Setup